 When we consider a typical workplace injury it involves two parties, the injured party and the employer.
-Typically these claims are settled between the two parties and workman’s compensation insurance pays a settlement based on the damages.
+Typically these claims are settled between the two parties and worker’s compensation insurance pays a settlement based on the damages.

-For example, if an employee is working at a business that has vendors that bring in merchandise and due to the negligence of one of the vendors that employee is injured, the vendor is now a third party and the case becomes a third party work related injury claim.
+For example, if an employee is working at a business that has vendors that bring in merchandise and due to the negligence of one of the vendors that employee is injured, the vendor is now a third party and the case becomes a third-party work-related injury claim.

 Injuries caused by a third party can be just as harmful and devastating as many other workplace accidents.
-Some of the most common types of third party injuries include:
+Some of the most common types of third-party injuries include:

-Slip and Falls – Much like any other type of slip and fall injury, a third party slip and fall injury in the workplace is most often due to the negligence of that third party to maintain proper safety standards.
-This can be as simple as failing to tie up loose equipment cords, failing to mop up messes or just general neglect of work areas.
+Slip and Falls – Much like any other type of slip and fall injury, a third-party slip and fall injury in the workplace is most often due to the negligence of that third party to maintain proper safety standards.
+This can be as simple as failing to tie up loose equipment cords, failing to mop up messes, or just general neglect of work areas.

-Car Accidents – Because third parties often don’t know the rules of the workplace this can often result in automobile accidents due to things like failure to follow procedure, improper parking or just plain bad driving.
+Car Accidents – Because third parties often don’t know the rules of the workplace this can often result in automobile accidents due to things like failure to follow procedure, improper parking, or just plain bad driving.
 This can result in severe bodily injury.

-Equipment Malfunction – Many times when a third party comes on to the work premises they bring their own equipment to do whatever task they are supposed to do.
+Equipment Malfunction – Many times when a third party comes onto the work premises they bring their own equipment to do whatever task they are supposed to do.
 This unsafe equipment may not be up to the standards of your workplace or may simply be in poor repair, causing it to malfunction, which can injure workers or anyone nearby.
 The Bureau of Labor Statistics reports that in 2011, 472 workers were fatally injured after being struck by objects or equipment.

-As we’ve explained, third party injuries are not the same as traditional workman’s comp claims, this means the steps you take after your accident as well as the help you have are more important than ever in order to get compensation for your injuries.
+As we’ve explained, third-party injuries are not the same as traditional workman’s comp claims, this means the steps you take after your accident as well as the help you have are more important than ever in order to get compensation for your injuries.

 The first step is to notify all parties involved.
 This means calling 911 or emergency services after the accident.
 You’ll also want to notify your employer so that they can also take action against the third party.
-Lastly, you’ll want to notify the third party of the accident or the managers of whomever caused the accident.
+Lastly, you’ll want to notify the third party of the accident or the managers of whoever caused the accident.

 This ensures that everything is reported promptly and accurately and that details cannot be altered after the fact.

-Next you should begin the process of collecting evidence if possible.
+Next, you should begin the process of collecting evidence if possible.
 This can include pictures of the scene, statements from witnesses, descriptions of the conditions of the accident and any reports from police or non-partisan inspectors.
 These pieces of evidence will help bolster your case when the time comes to go to court.

 Afterward, if you haven’t already, you need to visit a medical facility to get treatment for your injuries.
-Having an ER doctor or family physician treat your for your injuries will not only uncover the full extent of your injuries, which may not be discernible without a doctor’s help, it also provides valuable documentation of our injuries and damages from the accident which will further help your case when the time comes to go to trial.
+Having an ER doctor or family physician treat you for your injuries will not only uncover the full extent of your injuries, which may not be discernible without a doctor’s help, it also provides valuable documentation of your injuries and damages from the accident which will further help your case when the time comes to go to trial.

 Lastly, you’ll want to immediately seek legal counsel from one of our Glendale workplace injury attorneys.
 We will help you know what your case is worth and begin preparing immediately to get you the money to make you whole.
 We can also defend you against attacks and offers from the third party’s insurance company.

-We know dealing with the after effects of a workplace injury can be trying and stressful.
+We know dealing with the aftereffects of a workplace injury can be trying and stressful.
 That’s why we’re here to help our clients throughout the entire process so that they can focus on getting back to normal.
 Call (623) 847-7117 or visit our contact us page and fill out our convenient form for a free consultation to see what your case may be worth today!